 12) USC (6-21 overall, 1-15 in Pac-12, RPI 256)- Worst Pac-12 team in history…Hope they don’t prove me wrong by beating the Huskies this week.

-Tags: Arizona State Sun Devils Arizona Wildcats Bubble Watch California Golden Bears Colorado Buffaloes Featured NCAA Tournament Oregon Ducks Oregon State Beavers Pac-12 Popular Stanford Cardinal UCLA Bruins USC Trojans Utah Utes Washington Huskies Washington State Cougars
+Tags: Arizona State Sun Devils Arizona Wildcats Bubble Watch California Golden Bears Colorado Buffaloes NCAA Tournament Oregon Ducks Oregon State Beavers Pac-12 Stanford Cardinal UCLA Bruins USC Trojans Utah Utes Washington Huskies Washington State Cougars